chenxinye/mhodlr/README.md

 aprA = recover(aphA); % recover from the HODLR format
 ```

-One can easily visualize the constructed ``HODLR`` object's structure:
+One can easily visualize the constructed ``HODLR`` object's structure (the plot is as depicted below):
 ```matlab
 visualize_hodlr ( hA )
 ```